 Abstract

-Community organizing has long been a useful tool in the United States for neighborhoods to come together and improve their circumstance.
+Community organizing has long been a useful tool in the United States for neighborhoods to come together and improve their circumstances.
 In Rio de Janeiro, Brazil, this skill has fallen under the radar of community leaders in recent years after success in the 1970s and 80s.
 Now with a sense of liberty restored after UPP removal of drug gangs, favelas have begun organizing themselves to accomplish their goals.
 Catalytic Communities has worked alongside favela leaders for just over a decade, seeking to provide them with the tools and non-financial resources they need to accomplish their goals.
 This research, then, is a look into training community leaders in the foundations and skills of community organizing.
 This includes topics like building relationships, creating community identity, casting a vision, organizing people and projects, administration, fundraising, government interaction, and asset based community development.
-These topics were arrived at after a survey of favela leaders, interviews with NGO leaders who have a good reputation among favela leaders, and a review of community organizer training courses.
+These topics were chosen after a survey of favela leaders, interviews with NGO leaders who have a good reputation among favela leaders, and a review of community organizer training courses.

 There is also a chapter on the theological framework that makes community organizing important to the Christian church.
 This section looks at how community organizing is a part of seeing God’s “Kingdom come…on earth as it is in heaven” (Matt 6:10, NIV).
 This looks like the church working with the community in solidarity, to gain a collective power that works in achieving their goals and allows real community to be created.